Aircloak/aircloak/air/docs/content/configuration.md

 The recommended, and common, solution to this problem is to create a single copy of the datasource configuration files and symlink these into the configuration folders of the individual Insights Cloak instances.

-Below follows an example of how this could be achieved in practise.
+Here is an example of how one can do this in pratice:

 Let's consider a scenario where we have a shared folder where we store all datasource definitions.
 It is called `data_sources_available`.
 In the configuration folder of each Insights Cloak instance we create a folder called `data_sources_enabled`.
 For each datasource we want